VadimDez/qa/README.md

 # qa5

-Hackathon project for Per & Max Bögl @ Be5 Hackdays
+Hackathon project for Peri & Max Bögl @ Be5 Hackdays